AltoLabs/snappic-woocommerce/readme.txt

 * Use your Instagram images instead of regular product detail images for better looking retargeting ads.

 * FOMO = More purchases.
-We automatically update your ads whenever your your inventory gets low.
-Ads will automatically start saying, “Only 5 Left!,” “Only 4 Left!,” etc.
+Ads will automatically start saying, “Only 5 Left!,” “Only 4 Left!,” etc. when your your inventory gets low.
+Create a sense of urgency to drive more sales.

 * Easy 1-click installation.
 Get your ads up and running in just minutes.
-Easily keep track of all the sales and revenue coming in through our easy to use dashboard.
+Easily keep track of all your sales and revenue through our easy to use dashboard.

 == What People are Saying ==
 >"We’ve tried a lot of different services from much larger and more expensive companies.
 Snappic was cheaper, the ads look more natural, and we had over 271% more return.
 What more could you ask for?”